leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 This policy is separated into two parts because the list action is performed on the bucket itself and the put/get/delete actions are performed on objects *in* the bucket.

-Now, we'll click through the “Next buttons” until we get to the “Name your policy” page.
+Next, we'll click through the “Next buttons” until we get to the “Name your policy” page.
 Give the policy a specific name and a description so we'll remember what it is!

 ![name-policy](/assets/uploads/name-policy.png)